-50. The Intimidation Abuse constitutes a threat of physical, psychological, emotional, mental and spiritual harm to the members of the Plaintiff Classes, including the Plaintiffs together with the ability to immediately carry out the threat, and therefore constitutes assault.
+- 50. The Intimidation Abuse constitutes a threat of physical, psychological, emotional, mental and spiritual harm to the members of the Plaintiff Classes, including the Plaintiffs together with the ability to immediately carry out the threat, and therefore constitutes assault.
+The harm caused to the Plaintiffs and Plaintiff Classes is serious, prolonged and rise above the ordinary annoyances, anxieties and fears that people living in society routinely accept. - 51.
+Physical, psychological, emotional, mental and spiritual harm to the students at the

-- 51. Physical, psychological, emotional, mental and spiritual harm to the students at the School and minor adherents and congregants of the Church were foreseeable as a result of the Physical Abuse, Non-Physical Abuse, and Intimidation Abuse. - 52.
-The Defendants knew of and intended, or were reckless or willfully blind to the fact that, the Physical Abuse, Non-Physical Abuse, and Intimidation Abuse would cause harm the students at the School and minor adherents and congregants of the Church, including the members of the Plaintiff Classes. - 53.
+- School and minor adherents and congregants of the Church were foreseeable as a result of the Physical Abuse, Non-Physical Abuse, and Intimidation Abuse. - 52.
+The Defendants knew of and intended, or were reckless or wilfully blind to the fact that, the Physical Abuse, Non-Physical Abuse, and Intimidation Abuse would cause harm to the students at the School and minor adherents and congregants of the Church, including the members of the Plaintiff Classes. - 53.
 Members of the Plaintiff Classes, including the Plaintiffs, were physically, sexually, psychologically, mentally, emotionally and spiritually traumatized by their experiences, and particularly the Physical Abuse, Non-Physical Abuse and Intimidation Abuse during their attendance at the School and the Church. - 54.
-The Physical Abuse, Non-Physical Abuse, and Intimidation Abuse were calculated to produce harm, and did, in fact, produce physical, emotional, psychological, mental and spiritual harm to members of the Plaintiff Classes, including the Plaintiffs, including but not limited to: - a. immediate pain and suffering which is, per se, compensable; - b. lasting and significant pain and suffering; - c. isolation from friends and family; - d. impairment of self-worth, confidence and self esteem; - e. fear and intimidation; - f. psychological disorders including, but not limited to, depression, anxiety, and suicidal ideation; - g. self harm; - h. post traumatic stress disorder;
+The Physical Abuse, Non-Physical Abuse, and Intimidation Abuse were calculated to produce harm, and did, in fact, produce physical, emotional, psychological, mental injury and spiritual harm to members of the Plaintiff Classes, including the Plaintiffs, including but not limited to: - a. immediate pain and suffering which is, per se, compensable; - b. lasting and significant pain and suffering; - c. isolation from friends and family; - d. impairment of self-worth, confidence and self esteem; - e. fear and intimidation; - f. psychological disorders including, but not limited to, paranoia, apathy, melancholy, dissociative state, depression, anxiety, and suicidal ideation; - g. self harm; - h. post traumatic stress disorder; - i. impairment of the ability to express emotions in a normal and healthy manner;

-- i. impairment of the ability to express emotions in a normal and healthy manner; - j. impairment of the ability to control anger and rage; - k. impairment of personal identity; - 1. impairment of sexual identity and expression; - m. impairment of the ability to trust individuals in positions of authority; - n. difficulties in parenting, and maintaining positive relationships; - o. substance abuse and a propensity for substance abuse; - p. impairment of the ability to enjoy and participate in recreational, social, athletic, employment and education activities; - q. inability to complete or pursue their education; - r. deprivation of the love and guidance of parents, siblings, family members and friends; - s. impairment of capacity to function in the work place and earn income; and - t. the need for past and ongoing psychological, psychiatric, medical and spiritual treatment for illnesses and other disorders resulting from the Physical Abuse, Non-Physical Abuse and Intimidation Abuse.
+- i.1 stifling of empathy and capacity for empathy; - i.2 rigidity and obsessiveness; - i.3 inappropriate feelings of affection for their abuser(s); - i.4 propensity for domestic violence; - j. impairment of the ability to control anger and rage; - k. impairment of personal identity; - 1. impairment of sexual identity and expression; - m. impairment of the ability to trust individuals in positions of authority; - m.1 inappropriate subservience to authority; - n. difficulties in parenting, and maintaining positive relationships; - o. substance abuse and a propensity for substance abuse; - p. impairment of the ability to enjoy and participate in recreational, social, athletic, employment and education activities; - q. inability to complete or pursue their education; - r. deprivation of the love and guidance of parents, siblings, family members and friends; - s. impairment of capacity to function in the work place and earn income; and - t. the need for past and ongoing psychological, psychiatric, medical and spiritual treatment for illnesses and other disorders resulting from the Physical Abuse, Non-Physical Abuse and Intimidation Abuse.